Bucilianus

 Caecilius Bucilianus, also spelled Bucolianus, was a Roman senator who was one of the assassins of Julius Caesar, the dictator of the Roman Republic, on March 15, 44 BCE.
 Along with Marcus Junius Brutus, Publius Servilius Casca, and others, Bucilianus attacked Caesar during a meeting of the Senate in Rome.
-He struck Caesar either in the back or the back of the head.
+Sources differ on whether he struck Caesar in the back, or the back of the head.